bogen85/vlang-fpc-backend-documentation/README.md

 ## Goals
 1. Able to function at same tier level as the primary C backend.
 1. Full interop with C (obviously)
-1. Full interop with FPC (and Lazarus) units.
+1. Full interop with Free Pascal (and Lazarus) units. (with some limitations that may require bindings to work around, automatically generated)
+1. Ability to use a V module (that is using this backend) as a FreePascal unit. (with some limitations that may require bindings to work around, automatically generated)
 1. Support for all FPC targets and architectures.
 1. No memory allocation leaks.

+## Note on memory management

+- The V frontend assumes automatic memory management, but currently not provide support for it.
+- Currently in V the backend must provide that support.

 ## Memory management
 1. Will use smart pointers (runtime reference counting, automatic free when count reaches 0)